DOL-DOM/OOPproject4/README.md

 ![image](https://user-images.githubusercontent.com/102032766/204998731-b5ab185a-a316-49bf-8cbf-1ecd8fade004.png)

 5. <h3> Problem1.</h3>

 ![image](https://user-images.githubusercontent.com/102032766/205343818-432b2639-eda7-44a1-b452-975ce3d7fcb2.png)

+can you see the image's name?
+Some name is not correct.
-some image can't be read well, so we need to make exepction case... (like at first, it starts 2 numbers and next 1 한글 and next, 4 numbers.. we give it some rules)
+At now, some image can't be read well, so we need to make exepction case... (like at first, it starts 2 numbers and next 1 한글 and next, 4 numbers.. we give it some rules)